 Mandatory minimums: Mandatory minimum sentencing laws are controversial.
 And public skepticism of them continues to grow.
 They tend to:

-- force judges to execute unjust, long prison terms; and have
+- force judges to execute unjust, long prison terms, even when nonsensical; and have

 - disparate impacts based on race.

 And we do have several mandatory minimum sentencing laws in Minnesota for gun crimes.

 When do mandatory minimum sentencing laws apply in a felony possession of a firearm case?
 We have two categories in Minnesota:

 - Non-gun crimes but where the defendant had a gun (i.e., possession of marijuana)

 - Gun crimes (i.e., felon in possession of firearm, sometimes called Prohibition crimes, or malum prohibitum crimes.)

 The mandatory minimum sentence in Minn.
 Stat. §609.11, subds.
 5 & 9 is three years.
 But it’s five years if the defendant has a prior conviction with a gun (including non-violent priors).
 That usually means a sentence of prison commitment.
 No probation.

 As a result, when a client faces a possession of a firearm charge; Attorney Thomas Gallagher works to avoid the mandatory minimum.